Brain Fuck Scheduler: Benchmarks

 In a contemporary study, the author compared the BFS to the CFS using the Linux kernel v3.6.2 and several performance-based endpoints.
 The purpose of this study was to evaluate the Completely Fair Scheduler (CFS) in the vanilla Linux kernel and the BFS in the corresponding kernel patched with the ck1 patchset.
 Seven different machines were used to see if differences exist and, to what degree they scale using performance based metrics.
 Number of logical CPUs ranged from 1 to 16.
 These end-points were never factors in the primary design goals of the BFS.
 The results were encouraging.

-Kernels patched with the ck1 patch set including the BFS outperformed the vanilla kernel using the CFS at nearly all the performance-based benchmarks tested.
+Kernels patched with the ck1 patch set including the BFS outperformed the vanilla kernel by 1% to 8% using the CFS at nearly all the performance-based benchmarks tested.
 Further study with a larger test set could be conducted, but based on the small test set of 7 PCs evaluated, these increases in process queuing, efficiency/speed are, on the whole, independent of CPU type (mono, dual, quad, hyperthreaded, etc.), CPU architecture (32-bit and 64-bit) and of CPU multiplicity (mono or dual socket).

 Moreover, on several "modern" CPUs, such as the Intel Core 2 Duo and Core i7, that represent common workstations and laptops, BFS consistently outperformed the CFS in the vanilla kernel at all benchmarks.
 Efficiency and speed gains were small to moderate.